wssimms/wssimms-minimach/README.md

 				the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

+10	      ADDS address	The contents of A and the memory byte loaded
+				from the specified address are treated as signed quantities, extended to 16 bits,
+				and added.
+The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-10 lo hi      JUMP address	The high byte of the PC is placed into C. The
+11 lo hi      JUMP address	The high byte of the PC is placed into C. The
       	      	   		low byte of the PC is placed in A. Then the contents of the PC are replaced by the operand address.

-11 o1 o2 o3   TEST t1,t2,t3	If A, treated as a signed quantity, is less
+12 o1 o2 o3   TEST t1,t2,t3	If A, treated as a signed quantity, is less
       	      	   		than zero, then the first byte after the the opcode (o1), treated as a signed quantity, is extended to 16 bits and added to the address